wolfj123/PolicyModelsPlugin/docs/CONTRIBUTING.md

 #### Language Server Protocol  <!-- omit in toc -->
 Learn about [LSP](https://microsoft.github.io/language-server-protocol/overviews/lsp/overview/).
+There is also a good [example-project](#https://github.com/Microsoft/vscode-extension-samples/tree/master/lsp-sample) that contains both a client and server.

 #### Tree-Sitter <!-- omit in toc -->
 Learn about [Tree-Sitter](http://tree-sitter.github.io/tree-sitter/).